Select, then Balance: Exploring Exogenous Variable Modeling of Spatio-Temporal Forecasting: Experiments

-We also use several alternative strategies to test the rationality of our design.
-These include: (\romannumeral1) \textit{Shared Parameter}: Two siamese branches share parameters to learn a unified spatio-temporal representation. (\romannumeral2) \textit{Simple Weight}: Adopts a predefined balancing weight ($\alpha=0.5$) to fuse the outputs from two siamese branches. (\romannumeral3) \textit{Learnable Weight}: Dynamically adjusts the relative importance of past and future information through learnable parameters. (\romannumeral4) \textit{Attention}: Utilizes cross-attention mechanisms to dynamically balance the contributions from two siamese branches.
-As shown in Figure~\ref{fig:strategy_comparison}, we observe that: \ding{182} \model achieves competitive performance in other strategies, demonstrating the effectiveness of our design choice. \ding{183} \textit{Simple Weight} shows significant performance degradation due to its static balancing strategy that does not adapt to varying input contexts. \ding{184} \textit{Attention} and \textit{Learnable Weight} strategies underperform while increasing computational complexity, as attention mechanisms introduce excessive parameter overhead and learnable weights lack the sophisticated context modeling capabilities needed to handle nuanced differences between exogenous variables of the past and future.
+\textbf{Strategy Study.} We compared our approach against several alternative fusion strategies to validate our design rationale:(\romannumeral1) \textit{Shared Parameter}: Siamese branches sharing parameters to learn a unified representation.(\romannumeral2) \textit{Simple Weight}: A static balancing weight ($\alpha=0.5$) fusing outputs.(\romannumeral3) \textit{Learnable Weight}: Dynamically adjusting importance via learnable parameters.(\romannumeral4) \textit{Attention}: Using cross-attention to balance contributions.As shown in Figure~\ref{fig:strategy_comparison}: \ding{182} \model outperforms all alternative strategies, confirming the effectiveness of our design.\ding{183} \textit{Simple Weight} degrades performance significantly due to its inability to adapt to varying input contexts.\ding{184} \textit{Attention} and \textit{Learnable Weight} strategies underperform while increasing computational cost; attention mechanisms introduce excessive parameter overhead, and learnable weights lack the sophisticated context modeling required to handle the nuanced differences between past and future exogenous variables.
 More experimental results are shown in Appendix~\ref{appendix_strategy}.